truonghoangnguyen/nikaya2/docs/plato/en/06-book-1.md

 or be less than completely serious about ﬁnding it.You surely must not think that, my friend, but rather—as I do—that we are incapable of ﬁnding it.
-Hence it is surely far more appropriate for us to be pitied by you clever (337a) people than to be given rough treatment.
+Hence it is surely far more appropriate for us to be pitied by you clever people than to be given rough treatment.

 > *When he heard that, he gave a loud sarcastic laugh:*

 By Heracles!
 That is Socrates’ usual irony[^15] for you!
-I knew this would hap- pen.
+I knew this would happen.
 I even told these others earlier that you would be unwilling to answer, that you would be ironic and do anything rather than give an answer, if someone questioned you.

-SOCRATES: That is because you are a wise fellow, Thrasymachus.You knew very well if you ask someone how much twelve is, and in putting the (b) question you warn him, “Don’t tell me, man, that twelve is twice six, or three times four, or six times two, or four times three; for I won’t accept such nonsense from you”—it was obvious to you, I imagine, that no one could respond to a person who inquired in that way.
+(b) SOCRATES: That is because you are a wise fellow, Thrasymachus.You knew very well if you ask someone how much twelve is, and in putting the question you warn him, “Don’t tell me, man, that twelve is twice six, or three times four, or six times two, or four times three; for I won’t accept such nonsense from you”—it was obvious to you, I imagine, that no one could respond to a person who inquired in that way.
 But suppose he said to
 you: “What do you mean, Thrasymachus; am I not to give any of the answers you mention, not even if twelve happens to be one of those things?
 You are amazing.
 Do you want me to say something other than the truth?
 (c) Or do you mean something else?”What answer would you give him?